wavemotion-dave/A8DS/readme.md

 ----------------------------------------------------------------------------------
 Global Options can now be set - *before* you load a game, use the GEAR icon to set and save your options that will be applied to new games going forward (you can still override on a per-game basis).

+* MACHINE TYPE - There are seven possible machine configurations ranging from the Atari 5200 (16K of RAM) and Atari 800 (48K of RAM) all the way up to the XL/XE with 1088K of RAM.
+The default machine is the standard XL/XE with 128K of RAM.
 * TV TYPE - Select PAL vs NTSC for 50/60Hz operation.
-* MACHINE TYPE - select XL/XE 128K, 320K RAMBO, 576K COMPY, 1088K or the compatibility-mode Atari 800 48K (a few older games need this).
-* OS Type - Select the built in Altirra OS or, if you have the OS ROMs available, the Atari OS.
+The proper color palette will be swapped in automatically.
-* BASIC - Select if BASIC is enabled and what flavor of BASIC to run.
+* BASIC - Select if BASIC is Enabled or Disabled.
-* PALETTE - Set to NTSC or PAL to suit your preferences (yes, you can run an NTSC palette on a PAL configured system and vice-versa).
+* CART TYPE - If you load a Cartridge via a .CAR file, it should automatically pick the right Cart type.
+If you load via a .ROM file it will take a guess but it might not be right - so you can override (and SAVE) it here.
 * SKIP FRAMES - On the DSi you can keep this OFF for most games, but for the DS you may need a moderate-to-agressive frameskip.
 * FPS SETTING - Normally OFF but you might want to see the frames-per-second counter and you can set 'TURBO' mode to run full-speed (unthrottled) to check performance.
 * ARTIFACTING - Normally OFF but a few games utilize this high-rez mode trick that brings in a new set of colors to the output.